XinFinOrg/Open-Hackathon/README.md

 Link to reference repositories : [Reference](./References).

 ## Contacting Us
-We are available in the XinFin's conference room at Hackference 2018.

-Feel free to contact us and join our [Telegram Developer Group](https://t.me/XinFinDevelopers)
+Join our [Telegram Developer Group](https://t.me/XinFinDevelopers) and put up your queries.
+We would love to answer your questions.